wxysn/wxysn.github.io/content/portfolio.md

 ### Highlights

-- Developing a game engine in C++ to explore computer graphics, Vulkan, and rendering techniques.
+- Developing a game engine in C++ to explore Vulkan and engine/rendering techniques.
 - Implemented a 3D Vulkan renderer with the _Blinn–Phong reflection model_.
 - Integrated a CMake build system and GLSL shader compilation.
 - Added support for _OBJ mesh loading_, a _game time system_, and _mouse/keyboard input_.